 Install the package dependencies.

-sudo apt install python3-pip python3-rosdep python3-colcon-common-extensions sudo rosdep init && rosdep update rosdep install --from-paths src --ignore-src --rosdistro iron
+sudo apt install python3-pip python3-rosdep python3-colcon-common-extensions sudo rosdep init && rosdep update rosdep install --from-paths src --ignore-src --rosdistro humble

 Build the package using